MWatty/the-office-memory-game-pet-edition/README.md

 As part of the user stories the game should be simple to navigate and there should be no entrapment of the user.
 * To resolve this issue the overlays were amended so that the navigation bar is on display and the home button accessible.

-* Expected -Feature is expected to do X why the user does Y
+* Expected -Feature is expected to do X because the user does Y

 Testing - Tested the feature by doing Y
 Result - The feature did not respond due to A,B,C